 - * Reached over 300,000 through our online resources

 - * Generated over one million dollars in revenue for the artists and organizations participating in our programming

-- * Unlocked an additional $350,000 for arts projects through our Fiscal Sponsorship program since its launch in 2013.
+- * Unlocked an additional $450,000 for over 5o independent arts projects through our Fiscal Sponsorship program since its launch in 2013.
 In 2017 alone, the program facilitated over $100,000 in fundraising.

 *Updated April 2016